systemsdk/docker-nginx-php-laravel/docs/phpstorm.md

     - Makefile support
     - Laravel
     - Php Inspections ​(EA Extended)​
-* Go to `Settings -> Languages & Frameworks -> Php -> Laravel` and check `Enable plugin for this project`.
+* Go to `Settings -> Php -> Laravel` and check `Enable plugin for this project`.
-* Go to `Settings -> Languages & Frameworks -> Php -> Composer` and set path to composer.json, check other settings:
+* Go to `Settings -> Php -> Composer` and set path to composer.json, check other settings:

 ![Path mappings](images/phpstorm_01.png)

 ### CLI Interpreter
 You need to set correct CLI interpreter for your PhpStorm.
-In order to do it please open `Settings -> Languages & Frameworks -> PHP` section and follow recommendations [configuring remote PHP interpreters](https://www.jetbrains.com/help/phpstorm/configuring-remote-interpreters.html).
+In order to do it please open `Settings -> PHP` section and follow recommendations [configuring remote PHP interpreters](https://www.jetbrains.com/help/phpstorm/configuring-remote-interpreters.html).

 ![Path mappings](images/phpstorm_02.png)

 ### Server
-In order to configure PHP servers please open `Settings -> Languages & Frameworks -> PHP -> Servers`.
+In order to configure PHP servers please open `Settings -> PHP -> Servers`.
 You need to configure how your local files will be mapped inside docker container:

 ![Path mappings](images/phpstorm_03.png)

 ### Test Frameworks
-If you want to run tests directly from your IDE you need to do following configuration in `Settings -> Languages & Frameworks -> PHP -> Test Frameworks`:
+If you want to run tests directly from your IDE you need to do following configuration in `Settings -> PHP -> Test Frameworks`:

 ![Path mappings](images/phpstorm_04.png)